mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters.md

 ![Introductory Image](/assets/img/az900-certification.png)

-## Cloud Computing: The New Foundation for Modern Work

-Cloud computing is changing how we work, communicate, and protect information.
+Cloud computing is changing how we work in healthcare IT.

-In healthcare, the impact is immediate and life-supporting.
+But it is simpler than people think.

-Instead of relying only on local machines, we use the internet for tools, storage, and services.
+Instead of relying only on machines inside the building, we use the internet for everything: tools, storage, and services.

-The three major platforms are Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP).
+The big three platforms are Microsoft Azure, Amazon Web Services, and Google Cloud.

-The cloud gives us flexibility, security, global access, and the ability to adapt quickly.
-It has become a core part of today’s workplace.

----

-## Essential Truths from AZ-900

-In my AZ-900 studies, I learned five fundamentals:
+When I studied for my AZ-900, Microsoft Azure Fundamentals, certification, five things stood out to me:

-1. **Scalability**: grow without rebuilding.
+1. Systems can grow and expand without being rebuilt from scratch.

-2. **Shared Responsibility**: providers secure the platform, we secure how we use it.
+2. Cloud Service Providers secure the platform, but we are responsible for how we use it.

-3. **Availability**: systems keep running even during failures.
+3. Good systems keep running even when something fails.

-4. **Cost Efficiency**: pay only for what you use.
+4. You only pay for what you use.

-5. **Security Compliance**: meet strict data protection laws with built-in tools.
+5. Built-in tools help the systen meet strict data protection laws.

-> Cloud service is not about blind trust.
-It is about verifying trust and sharing responsibility wisely.

----

-## How Cloud Services Strengthen Healthcare IT

-In the field of Healthcare IT, cloud services support communication, storage, secure sign-ins, learning, and collaboration.
-We combine private systems with public cloud for a **hybrid** approach, balancing reliability and innovation.

----

-## Why Cloud Flexibility Matters in Healthcare
+That last part matters deeply in healthcare.

+Patient data has to be protected at every step.

+In storage.
+In transit.
+In use.

+Cloud platforms make that possible with modern safeguards like encryption and multi-factor sign-in.

+On the Service Desk, I see cloud services every day.

+Account access issues.
+File recovery.
+Application errors.

+Many of these trace back to the cloud service.

+Understanding how identity and service health work helps me solve problems faster.

+But behind every ticket is more than a technical issue.

+Behind it is a patient waiting.

+A nurse helping a patient rooming.

+A family looking for answers.

+That is why I keep learning.

+Passing AZ-900 was just the start.

+It gave me a foundation.

+But the real learning happens when I see how cloud supports hospitals in real time.

 Healthcare changes fast.

-Clinics open, emergencies happen, teams grow.
+New clinics open.
+Emergencies happen.
+Teams grow.

-The cloud lets us adapt without waiting months for new hardware or updates.
+Cloud lets us adapt without waiting months for new hardware.

-> Flexibility is not just convenience.
-It is a survival principle in healthcare and in life.

----

-## Security, Compliance, and Trust

-Security is at the heart of healthcare IT.
-The cloud provides encryption, multi-factor authentication, passwordless sign-in options such as Windows Hello and FIDO-based authentication, and strict data governance.

-From my work in machine learning and data science, I know data must be protected in storage, transit, and use.
-Cloud platforms make this possible with consistent, modern safeguards.

----

-## How the Cloud Supports Daily Work

-Cloud services make work easier and safer.
-Staff can access files securely, collaborate in real time, and stay up-to-date automatically.

-They work quietly in the background so people can focus on what matters most.

----

-## Lessons from the Service Desk

-On the Service Desk, cloud knowledge helps me solve problems faster.
-Many issues, such as account access, file recovery, and application errors, trace back to the cloud.

-Understanding identity, service health, and backup strategies helps me serve better.

-Each call is more than a technical issue.
-Behind it is a patient waiting, a nurse charting, or a family looking for answers.
-Serving well in IT means serving them.

-> In both technology and life, what truly matters happens beneath the surface.

----

-## Moving Forward

-Passing AZ-900 was just the start.
-It showed me how the cloud, used wisely, can strengthen any healthcare organization.

-This foundation came alive when I saw how “always on” cloud supports hospitals in real time.
-I wrote about what that looks like here: [Always On: Why Cloud Matters in a Hospital](/2025/08/16/always-on.html).
+That flexibility keeps care moving.

-I am committed to growing deeper in cloud knowledge, building my computer science foundation, and applying machine learning skills daily.
+As technology is growing every day, I am too growing deeper in cloud knowledge and applying it daily.

----

-## Final Thoughts

-Cloud computing strengthens the systems that support life, work, and care.
-I am thankful to be growing in the field of Healthcare IT.

-Step by step, we keep walking this walk.
+Step by step.

-Here is a lesson from nature, from creation:
+I think about the ant in Proverbs:

-*Go to the ant, you sluggard.
-Consider her ways, and be wise.
+> "Go to the ant, you sluggard.
+Consider her ways, and be wise."

-Which having no guide, overseer, or ruler,
-provideth her meat in the summer,
-and gathereth her food in the harvest.*
+The ant has no boss standing over it.

+But it prepares in advance.

+It stores what is needed.

+It stays ready.

-The cloud is a picture of that same wisdom.
-Prepare in advance, store what is needed, and be ready when the moment comes.
+Cloud is a picture of that same wisdom.

+Prepare before the moment comes.

+Build so care does not stop.

-The same way training the body requires steady practice, training the mind in cloud and IT takes daily consistency.
-Both are about preparation to serve when it matters most.
+The same way training the body takes daily practice, training the mind in IT takes daily consistency.

+Both are about being ready to serve when it matters most.